What is bowel cancer?

 Anal cancer

-Anal cancer starts in your anus which is the opening at the very end of your large bowel.
+Anal cancer starts in your anus Open a glossary item.
+The anal canal is about 4 cm long and is at the end of your back passage (rectum).
 Poo leaves your body through your anus.

 Cancer of the small bowel

-The small bowel is between the tummy (stomach) and large bowel.
+The small bowel connects the tummy (stomach) and the large bowel.

 If bowel cancer spreads

-Bowel cancer can spread to another part of the body through the lymphatic system.
-The lymphatic system is made up of lymph nodes, which are part of the body’s immune system.
+Bowel cancer can spread to another part of the body through the lymphatic system Open a glossary item.
+The lymphatic system is made up of lymph nodes Open a glossary item, which are part of the body’s immune system.
 One of the first places bowel cancer spreads is to the lymph nodes in the tummy (abdomen).

 Bowel cancer can also spread to other parts of the body through the bloodstream.
 The liver is a common place for bowel cancer to spread because blood flows directly from the bowel to the liver.
-The cancer can also spread into the lung or bone but this is less common.
+The cancer can also spread to the lungs or rarely other organs.

 Diagram showing the most common sites for bowel cancer to spread to